sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ## 6. Confirmation Email

 - Once your account has been provisioned, you will receive a **Confirmation Email** that will provide you with your **Identity Domain**, **Password** and **Username**.
-You will also receive a **My Services URL** link that will allow you to access and log into your account.
-You may also receive an email describing how to connect into to VPN, but in most cases VPN will not be needed for testing.
+This email also contains a **My Services URL** link that will allow you to access and log into your account.
+You may also receive an separate email describing how to connect into to VPN, but in most cases VPN will not be needed for testing.

     ![](./images/SolutionEngineeringNATD/image015.png)